Maat-ka-Ra Hatshepsut

 The last scenes on the western wall show the boating in the papyrus jungle using a papyrus boat, thereafter the hunting of water fowl with a clap-net pulled by the king in cooperation with a god and above that men are shown fishing.

-The boating in the papyrus jungle shows the ritual pulling (out) of Papyrus by the king who is standing on a papyrus boat.
+The boating in the papyrus jungle shows the ritual pulling (out) of Papyrus by the king who stands on a papyrus boat.
 Six scenes which have survived at least in parts had been published by J. Dittmar (1983).
 Obviously, she did not know the scene in the temple of Hatshepsut, as the oldest example she mentioned the remains of a scene in the temple of Karnak most likely showing Thutmosis III.
 The best preserved scene is to be seen in the temple of Kom Ombo.
 Since the scene at Deir el-Bahari is markedly damaged and a survey photo give only a low-contrast picture, the drawing of the scene from Kom Ombo is used here as a model.

 Ritual pulling (out) of Papyrus by Ptolemaios IX.
 Euergetes II. before Min-Amun-Ra-Kamutef (Kom Ombo, taken from: Dittmar, loc. cit.)